 There are millions of Americans whose lives have been transformed through recovery.
 Since these successes often go unnoticed by the broader population, Recovery Month provides a vehicle for everyone to celebrate these accomplishments.
 Each September, tens of thousands of prevention, treatment, and recovery programs and facilities around the country celebrate Recovery Month.
 They speak about the gains made by those in recovery and share their success stories with their neighbors, friends, and colleagues.
 In doing so, everyone helps to increase awareness and furthers a greater understanding about the diseases of mental and substance use disorders.

-The 2018 Recovery Month theme, “Join the Voices for Recovery: Invest in Health, Home, Purpose, and Community,” explores how integrated care, a strong community, sense of purpose, and leadership contributes to effective treatments that sustain the recovery of persons with mental and substance use disorders.
+The 2019 Recovery Month theme, “Join the Voices for Recovery: Together We Are Stronger," emphasizes the need to share resources and build networks across the country that support recovery in all its forms.
 The observance will work to highlight inspiring stories to help people from all walks of life find the path to hope, health, and wellness.
 Learn more about this year’s and past year themes.

 Each year, The Substance Abuse and Mental Health Services Administration (SAMHSA) creates a Recovery Month toolkit to help individuals and organizations increase awareness of the power of recovery.
 The kit provides media outreach templates, tips for event planning and community outreach, audience-specific information and data on behavioral health conditions, and resources for prevention, treatment, and recovery support services.
 These resources help local communities reach out and encourage individuals in need of services, and their friends and families, to seek treatment and recovery services and information.
 Materials include SAMHSA’s National Helpline 1-800-662 HELP (4357) for 24-hour, free and confidential information and treatment referral as well as other SAMHSA resources for locating services.